 - 4.1 A number of the reserves highlighted above have been set aside for specific purposes; these include the insurance reserve set aside to meet the potential cost of excess payments should a claim on external insurers materialise or should the Council have to meet claims from its own resources.
-Repair and renewal funds set aside to meet future major repair and renewal costs on strategic assets (The LC, Wales National Pool, Quadrant Bus Station), and reserves set aside for profit share on disposals of assets where reclamation has been funded by the WDA/Welsh Government. - 4.2 It is essential that monies set aside for the above purposes are regularly reviewed in order to confirm their accuracy and relevance. - 4.3 To that extent formal assurance will be sought on the adequacy of these reserve levels as part of the annual budget setting process. - 4.4 As part of the budget setting process for 2017/18 a formal review of the Insurance reserve was completed and it was determined that a take from the reserve of £700k per annum for the next 3 years (starting with 2017/18) was acceptable.
-This has already been built into planning assumptions. - 4.5 As part of the budget setting process for 2018/19 a formal review will be carried out again of all service earmarked reserves to test their continued relevance and value.
+Repair and renewal funds set aside to meet future major repair and renewal costs on strategic assets (for example Wales National Pool, Quadrant Bus Station), and reserves set aside for profit share on disposals of assets where reclamation has been funded by the WDA/Welsh Government. - 4.2 It is essential that monies set aside for the above purposes are regularly reviewed in order to confirm their accuracy and relevance. - 4.3 To that extent formal assurance will be sought on the adequacy of these reserve levels as part of the annual budget setting process. - 4.4 As part of the budget setting process for 2018/19 a formal review of the Insurance reserve was completed and it was further determined that a take from the reserve of £700k per annum could be extended until 2021/22.
+This has already been built into planning assumptions. - 4.5 As part of the budget setting process for 2019/20 a formal review will be carried out again of all service earmarked reserves to test their continued relevance and value.